The geometric average size of Selmer groups over function fields: The -Selmer space

 \subsubsection{The schematic locus of the Selmer space}

 We next show that the Selmer space is a separated scheme over $\smespace d B$, which we accomplish in \autoref{lemma:selmer-space-is-almost-scheme}.
 Separatedness will be crucially used in \autoref{subsubsection:finiteness} to show the Selmer space is finite over $\smespace d B$.
-In order to verify separatedness, we will need the following lemma, which tells us that we can recover the relative $n$-torsion of an elliptic curve in $\smespace d B$ as the \'etale locus in its relative normalization over $\bp^1$.
+In order to verify separatedness, we will need the following lemma, which tells us that we can recover the relative $n$-torsion of a smooth elliptic surface over a complete discrete valuation ring as the \'etale locus in its relative normalization over $\bp^1$.